Riley-Py/UWaterloo-Work/The Reconstructive Nature of Memory.md

-- Memory largely uses world knowledge and *schemata*
+- Memory largely uses world knowledge and *schemata* (frameworks for organizing information), told by Bartlett
+- Bartlett used *serial reproduction* (having to recall the stories on more than one ocassion)